-Every year Disneyland Paris is visited by no less than over 10 millions of people (12,1 in 2019 to be precise) and is a place that charm both adults and kids.
+Every year Disneyland Paris is visited by no less than 10 million people (12,1 in 2019 to be precise) and is a place that charms both adults and kids.

-If you’re visiting Paris then a day trip to Disneyland might be on your bucket list.
-This guide will help you find out everything you need to know to do Disneyland Paris in One day in order to maximise your journey!
+If you’re visiting Paris, then a day trip to Disneyland might be on your bucket list.
+This guide will help you find everything you need to know to do Disneyland Paris in One day to maximise your journey!

 Disneyland Paris In One Day: Guide